Mark Napier (artist): Life and work

 In the period following 2003, Napier explored a more private side of software, making meditative pieces and drawing on the history of painting for inspiration.
 In three solo shows at bitforms gallery in Manhattan, Napier leaves the browser and moves towards a more tactile interactivity, showing work that is graphically rich and minimally interactive.
 Still addressing the expression of power in the global network, Napier turns to the Empire State Building as a symbol of nationalism, military and economic might.
 By transliterating the monument into software, Napier creates a contradiction: a soft, malleable, bouncing skyscraper.
 Flexible where the original is rigid, small where the original is huge, at once delicate and unbreakable, Napier's skyscraper collides the worlds of steel with the world of software, and reveals the anxiety of transitional time.

-These pieces, with names like KingKong, Cyclops Birth and Smoke, deal with the expression of power in the age of information.
+These pieces, with names like KingKong, Cyclops Birth and Smoke, deal with the expression of power in the Information Age.
 The seeming permanence of steel, the formative material of the Industrial Revolution, appears almost quaint as we navigate an environment that is increasingly made of electricity, magnetism and light.

 As they comment on the condition of human media in transition, these pieces also upset the conventions of visual art, long dominated by permanent unique objects.
 By creating virtual "objects" Napier's work exists in a space that is visible, yet forever just out of reach.
 These objects teeter on the edge of solidity and tempt the viewer to freeze them, hold them, to return them to the familiar and comfortably solid world.

 In 2013 Napier created an android app(Kaarme Scholarship Search) that allowed individuals to search for both college and scholarships.
 This app gives high-school students a LinkedIn like site where they can network with colleges, counselors and find the resources they need to get into college.
 This project was the company's first step into mobile apps, a critical technology for the high-school demographic.

 A recipient of grants from Creative Capital, NYFA, and the Greenwall Foundation, Napier has also been commissioned to create artwork for SFMOMA, the Whitney Museum, and the Guggenheim.
 Napier.s work has also been exhibited at the Centre Pompidou, PS1, the Walker Arts Center, Ars Electronica, The Kitchen, Kunstlerhaus Vienna, Transmediale, Bard College, the Princeton Art Museum, ASCII Digital Festival, bitforms gallery in Seoul, and la Villette in Paris among many others.